Copyright ©1994-2017 by Mike Quigley. No reproduction of any kind without permission.

 - Stoner gets killed when he is on top of the Y. Anin Ltd. Bldg.
 There is currently an address of 1149 Maunakea St in Honolulu for this location.
 A company called Minatoya Sukiyaki is also seen nearby, and it is located at 1152 Maunakea St. McGarrett and Danno are seen interviewing some guy at the corner of 1100 Maunakea St. and 100 N. Hotel St.

 - When Stoner engraves Ookala's name on the metal plate, he spells it "OoKALA."
 Ditto for McGARRETT later.
 The number of letters in his stamping kit is 27, one more than the normal alphabet, not enough to include upper and lower case characters.

 - This show was remade during the third season of the new Five-0, using the original story by Baker and Olson as its basis.
 On the DVD containing this episode, there is a commentary by these two writers as well as Joe Halpin, who wrote the teleplay for the remake, and its director Peter Weller.
-There are several errors in this commentary.
+There are some errors in this commentary:

 gun licenseissued from the state of Hawaii.

 — A suitable cemetery for opening scene could not be found in Hawaii, so this sequence was filmed at the Signal Hill Cemetery in Long Beach, California.
 This was reportedly filmed at the O‘ahu Cemetery in Honolulu.
 If this was filmed in California, it is unlikely that "Filmed entirely on location in Hawaii" would have appeared at the end of the show.